 - There can be problems in mating naturally

-- Dystocia (difficulty giving birth) due to a mismatch in size between the mother’s pelvis (too small) and the puppy’s head (too big).
+- Dystocia due to a mismatch in size between the mother’s pelvis (too small) and the puppy’s head (too big).
 Many Bulldog puppies are born by caesarean section.

 - Excessive wrinkling of the facial skin can lead to infection if not cleaned regularly.

-- His jaw structure gives the Bulldog abnormal placement, number, and development of teeth.
+- His jaw structure gives the Bulldog abnormal teeth.

-- Brachycephalic airway syndrome: his extremely short nose and narrow nostrils lead to breathing problems, panting, chronic discomfort, exercise intolerance and difficulty eating.
+- Brachycephalic obstructive airway syndrome (BOAS): his extremely short nose and narrow nostrils lead to breathing problems, panting, chronic discomfort, exercise intolerance and difficulty eating.

-- He is sensitive to heat because of his pinched nasal passages and abnormally narrow trachea.
+- Sensitivity to heat due ro pinched nasal passages and abnormally narrow trachea.

-- Brachycephalic ocular syndrome (several eye conditions leading to chronic irritation and pain) linked to shortenend nose and head shape and consequences on the shape and position of eyes)
+- Brachycephalic ocular syndrome linked to shortenend nose and head shape.

 - The curly tail makes it difficult to signal to other dogs

-- Hip dysplasia (malformation of the hip joints causing pain and lameness): breed mean score 43 (very severe) parents should be much lower.
+- Hip dysplasia: breed 5 year mean score 43.6 (severe) parents should be much lower.

 - The Bulldog is one of the 15 high profile breeds designated by the Kennel Club as requiring particular monitoring by reason of visible conditions which may cause health and welfare problems.